wagnius-GmbH/slvwagner/README.md

 -   slerp
 -   Intersection of sphere and line,
 -   Intersecting point(s) of plane and line
--   get parameter from a plane equation (coordinate form)
+-   convert plane equation (coordinate form) into parametric from.
+Get positon vector and tow orientation vectors.

 ### Math
 Functions start with math_